 |*Subsequent offense is subject to additional penalties|

-- Every drug conviction in the state also includes suspension of driving privileges for up to 5 years.
+- Every drug conviction in Wisconsin includes suspension of driving privileges for up to 5 years.

-- If the drug possession offense occurred within 1,000 feet of a school, public park, school bus or certain other buildings, you may be required to complete 100 hours of community service in addition to serving the terms of the other penalties.
+- A drug possession offense occurring within 1,000 feet of a school, public park, school bus, or certain other buildings, may require you to complete 100 hours of community service in addition to serving the terms of the other penalties.

 - You could face further charges if the marijuana drug possession offense occurred while you were operating a motor vehicle (OWI) or if you were in illegal possession of a firearm at the time of the arrest.